followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

 Strings, numbers, dates, and currencies are now automatically localized and formatted according to the specified locale.
 You can also use a currency other than USD (see the last example in the [Using Intl](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/Using_Intl) topic).

-In addition, you can now format values using structures accepted by [numberFormatter](https://github.com/globalizejs/globalize/blob/master/doc/api/number/number-formatter.md), [currencyFormatter](https://github.com/globalizejs/globalize/blob/master/doc/api/currency/currency-formatter.md), and [dateFormatter](https://github.com/globalizejs/globalize/blob/master/doc/api/date/date-formatter.md), for example:
+In addition, you can now format values using structures accepted by <a href="https://github.com/globalizejs/globalize/blob/master/doc/api/number/number-formatter.md" target="_blank">numberFormatter</a>, <a href="https://github.com/globalizejs/globalize/blob/master/doc/api/currency/currency-formatter.md" target="_blank">currencyFormatter</a>, and <a href="https://github.com/globalizejs/globalize/blob/master/doc/api/date/date-formatter.md" target="_blank">dateFormatter</a>, for example:

 ---
 ##### jQuery